Pat Spearman: Personal life

 Spearman is African-American, and she was the first openly lesbian member of the Nevada Legislature.
 State senator David Parks was previously the only openly LGBT senator in Nevada.
 Two decades earlier – in 1992 – Spearman married Donald Brewington, who was a pastor as well, in San Antonio.
+She adopted a teenage son, Na’Onche Osborne, who had previously experienced a troubled childhood resulting in Post-traumatic stress disorder.
+Osborne was shot to death at a North Las Vegas casino on April 1, 2025.
+The alleged shooter, Aerion Warmsley, was pled not guilty to state and federal charges of murder, carjacking, and brandishing a weapon.